 Engineering works to Woodhouse Tunnel

 A scheme is being developed for strengthening works to Woodhouse Tunnel in Leeds city centre.
 The scheme is of a safety critical nature, and consists of strengthening to the full length (380m) of the side walls and central pier for vehicular impact and further roof concrete repairs.
+Please see related pages for further information on these works.

 Introduction to Bridges and Highway Structures